Community Health Center (CHC) Program

 How does a community apply for Community Health Center status?

-The Board of Directors determines if the clinic they are proposing can provide access to comprehensive health care including primary, mental and dental health.
-Services do not always have to be provided on-site; they may be provided through contracts or a referral system.
+- Form a Board of Directors.
+The Board of Directors determines if the clinic they are proposing can provide access to comprehensive health care including primary, behavioral and dental health.
+Services do not always have to be provided on-site; they may be provided through contracts or a referral system;

-Determine if the population to be served is large enough to submit a competitive application for a CHC.
+- Determine if the population to be served is large enough to submit a competitive application for a CHC;

 Will a CHC in a community put the private practice providers out of business?

 The CHC federally funded programs have a policy of not competing with private enterprise.
-One of the primary expectations of a CHC is for its’ board to collaborate with the other health care providers in the area.
+One of the primary expectations of a CHC is for its board to collaborate with the other health care providers in the area.
 Typically, CHCs serve patients that are not served by private providers.

-Current status of Community Health Centers in Alaska
+Current status of Community Health Centers in Alaska.

 Alaska has experienced significant growth in the Community Health Center program since 1974, when its first Community Health Center was funded.
-To a great extent this has been due to the “Alaska Frontier Health Project,” that the Alaska Primary Care Office has helped to frame, participate in, and implement.
-Major funding initiatives in fiscal years 2001 through 2003 increased the federal health dollars for community health centers in Alaska by about $20 million, and expanded the number of community health center sites from ten to sixty.
-An additional twelve sites have been added in 2004 and 2005.
+To a great extent this has been due to the Alaska Frontier Health Project, which the Alaska Primary Care Office helped to frame, participate in, and implement.
+Major funding initiatives in fiscal years 2001 through 2005 increased the federal health dollars for community health centers in Alaska by about $20 million, and expanded the number of community health center sites from five managing organizations to 24, increasing the number of clinics from 10 to 72.

-Resources for Community Health Clinic applications and technical assistance
+Resources for Community Health Clinic applications and technical assistance:

 Alaska Primary Care Office